Indian removal: Cherokee

 While the Indian Removal Act made the move of the tribes voluntary, it was often abused by government officials.
 The best-known example is the Treaty of New Echota, which was signed by a small faction of twenty Cherokee tribal members (not the tribal leadership) on December 29, 1835.
 Most of the Cherokee later blamed the faction and the treaty for the tribe's forced relocation in 1838.
 An estimated 4,000 Cherokee died in the march, which is known as the Trail of Tears.
-Missionary organizer Jeremiah Evarts urged the Cherokee Nation to take its case to the U.S. Supreme Court.
+Missionary organizer Jeremiah Evarts urged the Cherokee Nation to take its case to the US Supreme Court.

 The Marshall court heard the case in Cherokee Nation v.
-Georgia (1831), but declined to rule on its merits; the court declaring that the Native American tribes were not sovereign nations, and could not "maintain an action" in U.S. courts.
+Georgia (1831), but declined to rule on its merits; the court declaring that the Native American tribes were not sovereign nations, and could not "maintain an action" in US courts.
 In an opinion written by Chief Justice Marshall in Worcester v.
 Georgia (1832), individual states had no authority in American Indian affairs.

 The state of Georgia defied the Supreme Court ruling, and the desire of settlers and land speculators for Indian lands continued unabated; some whites claimed that Indians threatened peace and security.
 The Georgia legislature passed a law forbidding settlers from living on Indian territory after March 31, 1831, without a license from the state; this excluded missionaries who opposed Indian removal.

 Seminole

 The Seminole refused to leave their Florida lands in 1835, leading to the Second Seminole War.
 Osceola was a Seminole leader of the people's fight against removal.
-Based in the Everglades, Osceola and his band used surprise attacks to defeat the U.S. Army in a number of battles.
-In 1837, Osceola was duplicitously captured by order of U.S. General Thomas Jesup when Osceola came under a flag of truce to negotiate peace near Fort Peyton.
-Osceola died in prison of illness; the war resulted in over 1,500 U.S. deaths, and cost the government $20 million.
+Based in the Everglades, Osceola and his band used surprise attacks to defeat the US Army in a number of battles.
+In 1837, Osceola was duplicitously captured by order of US General Thomas Jesup when Osceola came under a flag of truce to negotiate peace near Fort Peyton.
+Osceola died in prison of illness; the war resulted in over 1,500 US deaths, and cost the government $20 million.
 Some Seminole traveled deeper into the Everglades, and others moved west.
-The removal continued, and a number of wars broke out over land.In 1823, the Seminole signed the Treaty of Moultrie Creek, which reduced their 34 million to 4 millions acres.
+The removal continued, and a number of wars broke out over land.
+In 1823, the Seminole signed the Treaty of Moultrie Creek, which reduced their 34 million to 4 million acres.